AutomationLover/goexpert_handson/w2/guide.md

 1. After creating your hosted zone, you will be taken to its management page.
 2. Click "Create Record".
 3. In the "Record name" field, specify the subdomain if required (e.g., www), or leave it blank for the root domain.
-4. Set the "Record type" to "CNAME".
+4. Set the "Record type" to "A".
-5. Keep the "Alias" toggle to "No".
+5. Set the "Alias" toggle to "Yes".
-6. Give value with the in S3 -> Properties -> Static website hosting -> Bucket website endpoint, the URL part e.g. (you see "http://www.anotherdemo.devops12.learnby.click.s3-website-us-east-1.amazonaws.com ", you will give value "www.anotherdemo.devops12.learnby.click.s3-website-us-east-1.amazonaws.com ").
+6. Select the S3 bucket.
 7. Click "Create records".